Frequently Asked Questions

 A: No, you cannot.
 The office of an honorary consul general does not process visa applications, so you have to apply at the Consulate-General of Japan in Montreal.

 A: First, you have to choose the school where you wish to go, and then have them apply in your name for a Certificate of Eligibility (also known as COE) at the Immigration Bureau of Japan.
-Then, have the school send you the original COE, which you will need when you apply for a student visa at the Consulate-General of Japan in Montreal.
+Then, have the school send you the COE (either electronically or by post), and submit it alongside your visa application documents when you apply at the Consulate-General of Japan in Montreal.

 A: You will have to obtain a work visa.
 As part of the visa application process, you will need a Certificate of Eligibility (COE).
 Your future employer will have to apply in your name for a COE at the Immigration Bureau of Japan.
-Once you have the original COE in hand, you may apply for a work visa at the Consulate-General of Japan in Montreal.
+Once you have the COE, you may submit it alongside your visa application documents to apply for a work visa at the Consulate-General of Japan in Montreal.
 Of course, before you can work in Japan, you will first have to find a company or entity who will be willing to hire you.

 A: If you are over 18 years old and less than 31 years old, you may apply for a working holiday visa.
 You will find all the relevant information on the working holiday visa on our website.
 Other options are available for long-term stays in Japan; please contact the Information Center of the Immigration Bureau of Japan for details.